-A student who joins an athletic team is scheduled into one period of athletics during the school day.
+A student who joins an athletic team is scheduled into 7th and 8th period for athletics during the school day.
 In addition to this period, the student is required to practice before school or after school with the team and to attend all scheduled events during the team's competitive season.
 Athletes must participate the entire season and/or quarter in order to receive full credit.